-Write out your strategy THIS MONTH.
-Do this BEFORE the New Year so January 1st doesn’t come around and you don’t say “oh I’ll just start tomorrow” which then becomes Monday, and then the next, and then the next until you never begin.
-Put the work in now while you’re still motivated, lean into this inspired action.
+Write out your strategy TODAY so the next January 1st doesn’t come around and you don’t say “oh I’ll just start tomorrow” which then becomes Monday, and then the next, and then the next until you never begin.
+Put the work in now, lean into this inspired action.

-Do not allow yourself to create a plan that is doomed to fail and shatter your ego.
-If your plan is weight loss, no more than about 2 pounds a week.
-If it is reading, start with 5, 10, or 15 minutes a day instead of 5 hours.
-Avoid committing to goals like “fluent in Italian in 3 months” or “lose 100 pounds in 3 months” or “train to run a marathon in 3 weeks”.
+If your plan is to read more, start with 5, 10, or 15 minutes a day instead of 5 hours.
+Avoid committing to goals like “fluent in Italian in 3 months” or “train to run a marathon in 3 weeks”.
 While you can manifest anything, that doesn’t always mean it aligns with our physical and mental needs.
 Don’t force things to happen at the expense of your overall well being—that is NOT in alignment.

 Aim for healthy progress over quick results.
 It’s like the saying goes, the longer something takes to achieve, the more precious it is to you.
-Don’t set yourself up to yo-yo on your goals!
 Be patient.
 We’re making lifestyle changes, not ordering lunch.
-Push yourself of course, because this leads to personal growth, but push yourself reasonably.
-It’s a fine balance!
 Push yourself, but not too much.
-Find the sweet spot between comfortable and overwhelmed.
+Find the sweet spot between comfortable and challenged.
 That is where beautiful change occurs.

 Once a week.
 Not once a day, once an hour, once a month.
-Checking in too often is not a good idea, and neither is too infrequently.
-This habit can trick you into thinking progress isn’t being made, or to lose motivation.
-Instead, choose one day a week to reflect on the past week.
+Choose one day a week to reflect on the past week.
 What went well?
 What didn’t?
 Allow yourself the curtesy of assessing your goals and tweaking as necessary.

-Maybe reading everyday is too much too soon.
-Every other day might work better.
-Or, maybe one cheat meal a week isn’t working.
-Maybe you need two?
-Perhaps taking your guitar lessons need to be 30 minutes instead of an hour.
+Maybe reading everyday is too much too soon and every other day might work better.
+Perhaps your guitar lessons need to be 10 minutes instead of an hour.
 Use this time to reflect on the commitments you kept and didn’t keep the week prior.
 Allow this to show you what isn’t working and READJUST.
 Be kind to yourself, you CAN make chamber and you WILL, and you can do this while remaining compassionate to yourself.

 Resolutions and goals are not written in stone!
-You can f******* change them at any time!
+You can change them at any time!
 Make them work with you, not against you.
-You’re not a failure just because you don’t perfectly follow some arbitrary plan that you created for yourself.
-Don’t allow your black and white thinking to label you a failure as you work to identify what you need to be successful.
+You’re not a failure just because you don’t perfectly follow some arbitrary plan that you created for yourself when you didn’t have all of the information.
+Let your plans grow with you.
 Be flexible.
 Allow adjustments.
-We’re all different, we all have different motivations, and we each need to figure out what system works for us.
+We’re all different, we all have different motivations, and we each need to figure out what system works best for us.

 And, use this time to congratulate yourself!
 Even if you only read once this past week—is it more than you were reading last year?
 Last week?
 Great!
 That’s improvement.
-You don’t need to hit some arbitrary amount that your less experienced self set, in order to be successful.
 Each step in the right direction is success.
 Praise yourself for your progress, any progress.
+Progress over perfection.

 This goes hand in hand with step 7.
 In addition to checking in, allow yourself to pause, reset, and try again.
 We can’t live in the black and white world if we want to be mentally healthy people.
 If you have a bad day, week, month, that’s ok.
 Pause, reflect on what happens and why, reevaluate your plan, and try again.
 Reset mentally and energetically.

-You do not have to reset on a Monday, or tomorrow, and it doesn’t have to be on the first day of the month, year, or even week!
-Monday is not some magical day that is going to get you motivated all the sudden.
+You do not have to reset on a ‘Monday’, or tomorrow, you can reset at any moment.
 There are no rules for you to break other than the ones you create for yourself.

 Your goals and resolutions will likely be a part of a larger lifestyle change.
 If this is the case, this is a huge undertaking.
 Changing a lifestyle that has been in place for years, if not decades, is a challenge.
 Realize that life is about making mistakes and learning from them.
 Do the same with your resolutions.
 Learn how to do better as you get up and try again.